EDXE47/Edilebert-s_LaTeX_Notes/README.md

-# Edilebert' s LaTeX Notes
+# Edilebert's LaTeX Notes

-I usually typeset all my notes using LaTeX.
-I am hosting all the codes here to make this an open source project.
-Hope you find it useful.
+A repository where I plan to host my college notes typeset in LaTeX.
+The files would be then hosted and made available to download at [edilebert.com](https://edilebert.com).

+## Subjects
+- Analysis
+  - Real Analysis
+  - Complex Analysis
+  - Topology
+  - Functional Analysis
+- Algebra
+  - Abstract Algebra
+  - Advanced Algebra
+  - Galois Theory